top of page

 Business valuation multiples are set within a market-dictated industry range and generally applied to company EBITDA to determine a company's sale value.

 The high end of the multiple range reflects best-in-class industry companies.
 The lowest end is reserved for companies with poor human, customer, structural, and social capital characteristics.
+In general, laggard companies are not salable.

-at any time, should be an ongoing strategic priority no matter the stage of a company’s development.
+Understanding and executing valuation multiple improvements, as if a company sale could occur at any time, should be an ongoing strategic priority no matter the stage of a company's development.
+This can lead to an exponentially higher price when an ownership exit ultimately occurs.

 bottom of page